-I am currently the 2017-2019 Andrew W. Mellon Post-Doctoral Curatorial Fellow at the American Philosophical Society where I am the co-curator for the 2018 exhibition (In Franklin's Footsteps: 275 Years at the American Philosophical Society) and the lead curator for the 2019 exhibition (Working Title: Mapping the New Nation).
-In addition to my curatorial work, I am beginning the process of turning my dissertation into a book and am working on several articles.
-I’ll be presenting at the Annual Meeting of the Southern Association for Women Historians and at the Annual Meeting of the Omohundro Institute of Early American History and Culture in June 2018.
+I was the 2017-2019 Andrew W. Mellon Post-Doctoral Curatorial Fellow at the American Philosophical Society where I served as co-curator for the 2018 exhibition (In Franklin's Footsteps: 275 Years at the American Philosophical Society) and the lead curator for the 2019 exhibition (Mapping a Nation: Shaping the Early American Republic).
+I then spent three years at the Kinder Institute on Constitutional Democracy at the University of Missouri as a Postdoctoral Fellow in Political History before accepting the position of Visiting Assistant Professor of Public History in the Department of History at the University of Missouri.

 I am currently working on my manuscript project, “The House that Slavery Built: Social and Material Transformation in the 18th Century British Atlantic World,” and several articles, in addition to developing a public history project on the Historic Women's Campus at the University of Missouri.